harshitpaunikar1/Project-2/.github/project-buildup-history.md

 - Task summary: Late session: the sector labels in the charts were long and were getting clipped on the y-axis.
 Shortened them with abbreviations and added a legend mapping abbreviations back to full names.
 - Deliverable: Chart labels cleaned up.
 Abbreviation legend added.
+## 2022-09-05 - Day 5: Deficit and revenue analysis

+- Task summary: Focused on the fiscal deficit and revenue side of the India Budget analysis today.
+Plotted the revenue deficit alongside the fiscal deficit over time to show how the composition changed.
+Also looked at the direct vs indirect tax breakdown and how it related to economic activity.
+The revenue from disinvestment targets was notably optimistic compared to historical achievement rates, which became one of the key discussion points in the analysis narrative.
+- Deliverable: Deficit and revenue analysis complete.
+Disinvestment gap highlighted in narrative.